sumeetbhandari/Notes/README.md

     "decision": {
       "type": "string",
       "enum": ["Accepted", "Rejected"],
+      "errorMessage": {
-      "description": "Decision must be 'Accepted' or 'Rejected'."
+        "enum": "The decision field must be either 'Accepted' or 'Rejected'."
+      }
     },
     "rejectionCode": {
       "type": "string",
+      "errorMessage": {
-      "description": "Rejection code must be a string."
+        "type": "The rejection code must be a string."
+      }
     },
     "additionalComments": {
       "type": "string",
+      "errorMessage": {
-      "description": "Additional comments must be a string."
+        "type": "The additional comments must be a string."
+      }
     }
   },
   "required": ["decision"],